Terms and Conditions

 - Disclose if product has been repaired or modified

 Seller Liability: Sellers bear FULL legal liability for any injury, harm, or damage resulting from the sale of unsafe, non-compliant, misrepresented, or recalled baby and kids products.
-Sellers certify the accuracy of all information provided and compliance with Australian Consumer Law and ACCC mandatory standards.
+Sellers certify the accuracy of all information provided and compliance with all applicable consumer protection laws and mandatory safety standards.

 ⚠️ IMPORTANT SAFETY WARNING: Deal Once strongly advises caution when purchasing used baby and kids products due to safety risks including unknown history, recalls, non-compliance with current standards, wear and tear, and missing parts.
 We do NOT verify seller certifications, safety compliance, recall status, or product condition.
-Buyers purchase at their own risk and must independently verify all safety requirements, check ACCC recalls, inspect products thoroughly, and ensure age-appropriateness before use.
+Buyers purchase at their own risk and must independently verify all safety requirements, check relevant government product safety recalls in their jurisdiction, inspect products thoroughly, and ensure age-appropriateness before use.

 9.5 Vehicle Listings